trananh/trananh.github.io/README.md

 trananh.github.io
 =================

-This repository contains the source for my homepage <http://trananh.github.io>.
+This repository contains the source for my [homepage](http://trananh.github.io).

 It is based on Mark Reid's [design](http://mark.reid.name), with modifications made by me.